Public Policy (2020 - 2022)

-All students planning a major in public policy must complete both ECON-UA 2 (or present advanced standing credit in microeconomics from AP, etc.), and one course chosen from POL-UA 300, 500, or 700, with a C or better before they can declare the major.
-For descriptions and prerequisites, please see the economics and politics sections of this Bulletin.
+All students planning a major in public policy must complete ECON-UA 2 (or present advanced standing credit in microeconomics from AP, etc.) with a C or better before they can declare the major.
+For description and prerequisites, please see the economics section of this Bulletin.

 Introduction to Microeconomics

 All public policy majors must take these three courses.
 Together, they count as 12 of the 16 credits that CAS students are allowed to take in the other schools of the University; any additional Wagner courses will also count against the 16 points.
 Students must consult with the College Advising Center (Silver Center, Room 905; 212-998-8130), for permission to take additional credits outside of the College.
 No Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.

 UPADM-GP 101 No prerequisites.
 Offered every semester.
 4 points.

 Introduction to the political institutions and processes through which public policy is made and implemented in the United States.
 Also introduces the tools of policy analysis.
 Presents major models of policymaking and policy analysis and applies these concepts to specific policy areas such as health, education, and environment, illustrated by real-world case studies.

 UPADM-GP 111 Prerequisite: Introduction to Microeconomics (ECON-UA 2) or equivalent.
 All public policy majors must take this course; there are no exemptions.
 Satisfies the College Core Curriculum Quantitative Reasoning requirement for public policy majors only.
 Other students cannot use to satisfy QR Core requirement (no exceptions).
 Offered in the fall.
 4 points.